Divine (performer): Childhood: 1945–1965

-At age 12, Divine and his parents moved to the Baltimore suburb of Lutherville, where he attended Towson High School, graduating in 1963.
-Bullied because of his weight and perceived effeminacy, he later reminisced that he "wasn't rough and tough" but instead "loved painting and [he] always loved flowers and things".
-At 15 he took a part-time job at a local florist's shop.
-Several years later, he went on a diet and skinned down from 180 to 145 lb, giving him new confidence.
-When he was 17, his parents sent him to a psychiatrist, where he first realized his sexual attraction to men as well as women, something then taboo in conventional American society.
+At age 12, Milstead and his parents moved to the Baltimore suburb of Lutherville, where he attended Towson High School, graduating in 1963.
+Bullied by other students because of his weight and effeminacy, he later reminisced that he "wasn't rough and tough" but instead "loved painting and [he] always loved flowers and things."
+At age 15, Milstead took a part-time job at a local florist's shop.
+Several years later, he went on a diet and slimmed down from 180 to 145 lb, giving him new confidence.
+When he was age 17, his parents sent him to a psychiatrist, where he first realized his sexual attraction to men as well as women, something then taboo in conventional American society.
 He helped out at his parents' day care business, including dressing up as Santa Claus to entertain the children at Christmas time.
 In 1963, he began attending the Marinella Beauty School, where he learned hair styling and, after completing his studies, gained employment at a couple of local salons, specializing in the creation of beehives and other upswept styles.
 He eventually gave up the job and for a while was financially supported by his parents, who catered to his expensive taste in clothes and cars.
 They reluctantly paid the many bills he ran up throwing lavish parties where he dressed in drag as his favorite celebrity, actress Elizabeth Taylor.

-John Waters and Divine's first films: 1966–1968
+John Waters and first film roles: 1966–1968

 Milstead developed a large coterie of friends, among them David Lochary, who became an actor and costar in several of Divine's later films.
 In the mid-1960s, Milstead befriended John Waters through their mutual friend Carol Wernig; Waters and Milstead were the same age and from the same neighborhood, and both embraced Baltimore's countercultural and underground elements.
-Along with friends like Waters and Lochary, Milstead began hanging out at a beatnik bar in downtown Baltimore named Martick's, where they associated with hippies and smoked marijuana, bonding into what Waters described as "a family of sorts".
+Along with friends like Waters and Lochary, Milstead began hanging out at a beatnik bar in downtown Baltimore named Martick's, where they associated with hippies and smoked marijuana, bonding into what Waters described as "a family of sorts."
 Waters gave his friends new nicknames, and it was he who first called Milstead "Divine".
 Waters later remarked that he had borrowed the name from a character in Jean Genet's novel Our Lady of the Flowers (1943), a controversial book about homosexuals living on the margins of Parisian society, which Waters – himself a homosexual – was reading at the time.
-Waters also introduced Divine as "the most beautiful woman in the world, almost", a description widely repeated in ensuing years.
+Waters also introduced Divine as "the most beautiful woman in the world, almost," a description widely repeated in ensuing years.